DDurant94/Password-Storage-Application/README.md

 ## About

 Password Keeper is a Flask-based password management API for storing and retrieving passwords securely.
 It also includes features for generating new passwords and tracking password history.
-This project is for people that want to store their own passwords in a secure location.

 ## Features